 Most fans have a “clockwise” setting and a “counterclockwise” setting, each appropriate for a different season.
 There are conflicting accounts of which direction to use and when, because the direction you want to use depends on how the blades are aligned, and that can vary by model.

 Luckily, there’s an easy way to determine the direction your fan should rotate in summer: Stand beneath the fan and turn it on.
-If you immediately feel a breeze from the fan, then it’s set on the “summer” setting, usually counterclockwise.
+If you immediately feel a breeze from the fan, then it’s set on the “summer” setting, counterclockwise on most models.

-Otherwise, turn off the fan, climb up near the base of the fan, and look for a little button or switch that sets the fan to run in the opposite direction.
+Otherwise, turn off the fan, get on a step stool so you can examine the base, and look for a little button or switch that sets the fan to run in the opposite direction.

 During the summer, you should have your ceiling fans running on high with the air blowing down directly below the fan.
 This creates the most air movement in the center of the room, which is where you need it most for the “breeze” effect, which will feel cool on your skin.